As of: 29th June 2024

 Position

-The proposed amendments to derivatives regulation represent a principled improvement and are, therefore, commendable.
-However, we emphatically oppose the notion of transferring ad hoc notifications of shareholdings from self-regulation to state regulation under the supervision of FINMA.
-Self-regulation has demonstrated its efficacy, and its abandonment should only occur when deemed absolutely necessary; it should be preserved as a locational advantage.
-SwissHoldings will position itself accordingly in the consultation process.
+The proposed amendments to derivatives regulation represent an improvement in principle and are, therefore, to be welcomed.
+However, we firmly reject the proposed transfer of ad hoc notifications of holdings from self-regulation to state regulation under the supervision of FINMA.
+Self-regulation has demonstrated its effectiveness and should not be abandoned without compelling necessity; instead, it should be preserved as a competitive locational advantage.
+SwissHoldings has expressed this position accordingly during the consultation process.

 Amendment of the Cartel Act: Partial Revision